 Increase in Emissions/Gas Smell From Exhaust

-A bad ignition coil can also increase emissions from your vehicle.
-This could be a potential problem especially if you are like me who live in a region with strict emission laws.
+Another potential symptom of a bad ignition coil is an increase in emissions from your vehicle.
+This could be a major issue, particularly if you live in a region with strict emission laws.
+A bad ignition coil can cause fuel to not burn completely, leading to an increase in emissions.

 Vehicle Engine Not Starting